IO Monad Class Hierarchy: io-classes package

 We provide quite extended debugging & inspection API.
 This proved to be extremely helpful when analysing complex deadlocks or livelocks or writing complex quickcheck properties of a highly concurrent system.
 Some of this is only possible because we can control the execution environment of io-sim.

-A pure simulator monad built on top of the lazy ST
+A pure simulator monad built on top of the lazy ST monad which

 supports: